-Despite being a real-estate magnate himself, Taylor did not hesitate to pontificate in the name of white Vancouverites.
+Despite being a real-estate magnate himself, Taylor did not hesitate to pontificate in the name of white workers.
 In the midst of a housing crisis, Taylor used his editorials in the Vancouver Daily World, the newspaper he owned, to rally for the “average man.”
-More to the point, Taylor “defended” working Vancouverites against the “invasion” of Asian immigrants.
-It is little-known but all-too-important to note that Taylor spoke passionately to a crowd of white racists only a few hours before the eruption of the race riots of 1907.
+Taylor “defended” working Vancouverites against the “invasion” of Asian immigrants.
+Taylor spoke passionately to a crowd of white racists only a few hours before the eruption of the race riots of 1907.
 Like Amor de Cosmos and other populist figures of 19th century Vancouver, Mayor Taylor argued to “preserve British Columbia for white people.”
-He idealized an imaginary time in history when white supremacy was distant enough from the front-lines of colonial wars against First Nations, but not yet challenged by new arrivals of Chinese and non-European labourers to the city.

 Lost Harmony: “It began in the 1980s”

-Is it possible that between now and the time of Mayor Taylor, the gaps of history are narrower than a Century would imply?
+Is it possible that between now and the time of Mayor Taylor, the gaps of history are narrower than a full century would suggest?
 It is enough to know that today in Vancouver a person can open a page of the Vancouver press and read easily-recognized scapegoating, like that of the Courier.
 But if the Courier frames its racism plainly and unapologetically, we should read it not only in order to foster a political disgust of figures like Hasiuk (which goes without saying) but to get a more profound view of the underlying logic at work in the act of scapegoating.
-If political scapegoating is defined as “any search for the intruder who infected the original harmony and set in motion its degeneration” – to quote philosopher Slavoj Zizek – we should start with these instances of an imaginary loss, or ‘paradise lost.’
+If political scapegoating is defined as “any search for the intruder who infected the original harmony and set in motion its degeneration” – to quote philosopher Slavoj Zizek – what is the imaginary “paradise lost”?

 In a recent article, Mark Hasiuk lamented the loss of idyllic white neighborhoods once inhabited by ‘Jones’ families.
 In the most xenophobic register free to a mainstream newspaper, Hasiuk invokes time-tested fears of change in the demographics of South Vancouver’s Kerrisdale neighborhood: “Who takes their place?
 What happens when the Jones move away?”
-In the 1990s, upper-class white neighborhoods like Shaughnessy and Kerrisdale became centers of anti-Asian racism in a chapter of history marked by a resurgence of historic xenophobia, a period captured by some Chinese in the single, unbearable moniker, “Monster Home.”
+In the 1990s, upper-class white neighborhoods like Shaughnessy and Kerrisdale became centers of anti-Asian racism in a chapter of history marked by a resurgence of historic xenophobia — a period captured in the single moniker, “Monster Home.”
 From a buoyant view, those days of blatant racism are set in the past, and in many ways that is true.
 A confident editorial from the Vancouver Sun states, “It’s not even a debate anymore.
 The days of ‘Hongcouver’ are history.
 People are embracing Asia now.”

 History Lesson I: Hong Kong and the purchase of the Expo lands

-In narratives of a lost harmony, there always arrives the moment of a proverbial “fall,” when it all went wrong.
-Among numerous other of his colleagues, Bob Ransford can be found reiterating the view that such a pivotal moment in the history of Vancouver’s housing market is the sale of the Expo lands of False Creek:
+In narratives of a lost harmony, there always arrives the moment of a proverbial “fall” — the date when it all went wrong.
+Like Hasiuk, Bob Ransford can be found reiterating the point that the pivotal moment in the history of Vancouver’s housing market is the sale of the Expo lands of False Creek:

 If we’re looking for one lesson around the impact of foreign real estate investment worth studying, perhaps the best one is the first wave of Asian investment that was sparked by the sale of the former Expo 86 site to Hong Kong billionaire Li Ka-shing in 1988.
 The redevelopment of the vacant site on the north shore of False Creek by Li’s Concord Pacific not only created a new template for the rebirth of Vancouver’s downtown, it also put Vancouver on the radar screen of foreign investors.

 To shatter the quaint notion that Vancouver was “off the radar” of foreign investors prior to 1988, one should read a text such as Robert M. Galois’ The Social Structure in Space The Making of Vancouver, 1886-1901, and in particular “The Integration of Vancouver into the Global Economy of the Late Nineteenth Century.”
-The latter chapter’s epilogue quotes from a speech delivered by D. Oppenheimer in 1889, exactly one hundred years prior to the mythic sale to Li Ka-shing: “Here now is the chance for Foreign Capital to step in and by the formation of prospecting and locating companies in the mining centre of Vancouver to reap a bountiful harvest.”
+The latter chapter’s epilogue quotes from a speech delivered by D. Oppenheimer exactly one hundred years prior to the mythic sale to Li Ka-shing.
+Oppenheimer said in 1889, “Here now is the chance for Foreign Capital to step in and by the formation of prospecting and locating companies in the mining centre of Vancouver to reap a bountiful harvest.”

 If critics will respond that globalization in the late 20th century was not on the same scale as globalization in the 19th century, they should put down Galois and read perhaps Linda Weiss, who gives a sobering account of what in any case Marx already said in 1848: capital chases every corner of the globe in a century (the nineteenth) when there is no turning back.
 Without the gusto of a manifesto, Weiss nonetheless demonstrates that by nearly every scale and measurement (eg. global capital flows as a percentage of GDP, etc), contemporary globalization is not new.
 In the trials of globalization, its newest features are dwarfed by what is oldest.

-History further questions mythology by showing that, in the conspiratorial “death” of industrial False Creek, there was a second gunman: two buyers put their names in for the auction of False Creek.
+History further questions mythology by showing that, in the conspiratorial “death” of industrial False Creek, there was a second gunman.
+Two buyers — not one lone buyer — put their names in for the auction of False Creek.
 In addition to Li Ka Shing, there was Jack Poole.
-This is important is because both buyers had an identical economic model prepared for the lands: a formula of monopoly ownership called the “land bank.”
+Both buyers had an identical economic model prepared for the lands: a formula of monopoly ownership called the “land bank.”
 The formula is simple and can be set to work by any capitalist jock who happens to find himself with enough money (probably by inheritance) and the right connections (likewise, inheritance).
 The formula is: 1) divide land held within a larger stock (i.e. a land bank under monopoly control) into separate smaller parcels, 2) sell or develop those parcels over time as a means to control macro-economic supply (“slow release”).
 Contrary to the notion that Li Ka-shing brought a new vital capitalism to False Creek, this latter method of “slow-release” had already been perfected by Jack Poole in the construction of suburban tract homes in Calgary and elsewhere.

 Henry Yu, “Is Vancouver the Future or the Past?
 Asian Migrants and White Supremacy,” Pacific Historical Review, Vol. 75, No. 2 (2006)